ionic-team/ionic-site/docs/v2/cli/index.md

 ### Installing the CLI

 To install the CLI, you will need to first install [node](../resources/what-is#node) and [npm](../resources/what-is#npm).
+Note - the CLI requires Node 4.X.
+Node 5.X has been know to cause a number of issues.
 Once installed, run the following command to get the latest version of the Ionic CLI:

 ```bash
 $ npm install -g ionic@beta